Horizontal Reference Datum

 A coordinate transformation is the conversion from a non-projected coordinate system to a coordinate system.
 A coordinate transformation is done through a series of mathematical equations.

 The geodetic datum is an integral part of projections.
 All coordinates are referenced to a datum.
 A datum describes the shape of the Earth in mathematical terms.
 A datum defines the radius, inverse flattening, semi-major axis and semi-minor axis for an ellipsoid.
-The North American datum of 1983, NAD 83, is United States horizontal or geometric datum.
+The North American datum of 1983 (NAD 83) is the United States horizontal or geometric datum.
 It provides latitude and longitude and some height information.

 Projected coordinate systems are based on geographic coordinates, which are in turn referenced to a datum.
 For example, State Plane coordinate systems can be referenced to either NAD83 and NAD27 geodetic datums.